 In calculating benchmark cost estimates for service provision, we had to make a number of assumptions on how providers might operate their services.
 We show benchmark costs as a range to reflect this.
-The lower end of the range is associated with a low cost scenario, where a service might operate at high occupancy rate, lower margins, lower than average rental costs, no payroll tax costs and limited additional costs.
-The higher ended of the range is associated with a high cost scenario with lower occupancy, higher margins and on costs, etc. The vast majority of providers are likely to have costs towards the middle of these ranges.
-We also recognise that the quality of a service can be related to the cost of providing the service, where reduced costs may result in a reduced level of quality.
+The lower bound of the range is associated with a low cost scenario, where a service might operate at high occupancy rate, lower margins, lower than average rental costs, and limited additional costs.
+The higher bound is associated with a high cost scenario with lower occupancy, higher margins and on costs, etc. The vast majority of providers is likely to have costs towards the middle of these ranges.